 Here’s how it works:

 Use the chocolate to polish the bottom of your soda can.
-By rubbing chocolate onto the bottom of your soda can, you can make it shine like a mirror.
-Toothpaste has the same effect and can, therefore, be used instead of chocolate.
+You can make chocolate shine like a mirror by rubbing chocolate onto the bottom of your soda can.
+Toothpaste has the same effect and can be used instead of chocolate.

 • Angle the bottom of your soda can towards the sun to create a highly focused light beam.
 Sunlight will reflect off this newly created parabolic mirror, forming a single focal point in the same way a mirror telescope works.